redhat-developer/s2i-dotnetcore/1.0/README.md

     - the application sources to be in subfolder `DOTNET_ASSEMBLY_NAME` in the deployed container.

+* **DOTNET_RESTORE_SOURCES**

+    Used to specify the list of NuGet package sources used during the restore operation.
+This overrides all of the sources specified in the NuGet.config file.

 * **DOTNET_NPM_TOOLS**

     Used to specify a list of npm packages to install before building the app.